 Driving while intoxicated is a serious offense.
 Throw in property damage and the alleged offender could face heightened criminal charges.
 A judge can order jail time, fees, and require the alleged offender to pay restitution to the victims.

-If you have recently been arrested for a DWI involving property damage in Harris County, you should contact an experienced defense attorney with The Gonzalez Law Group, PLLC as soon as possible.
-The Gonzalez Law Group, PLLC will fight for your rights and try to get the best possible outcome for your situation.
+If you have recently been arrested for a DWI involving property damage in Harris County, you should contact an experienced defense attorney with our firm as soon as possible.
+The Gonzalez Law Group will fight for your rights and try to get the best possible outcome for your situation.

 We proudly defend clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood, and numerous others.
-Call The Gonzalez Law Group, PLLC today at (832) 530-4070 or submit your information in the online form for a free case consultation.
+Call The Gonzalez Law Group today at (832) 530-4070 or submit your information in the online form for a free case consultation.